jonblatho/covid-19/content/faq.md

 * Due to a prolonged and intense winter weather event, the HCHD was closed for several days in mid-February 2021, so testing data is estimated for that period.
 * Due to an Internet Archive error, the HCHD dashboard for March 5, 2021, could not be archived, so its source link is unavailable.
 * There are two Howell County cases for which, after a thorough review of publicly available data, I have been unable to conclusively identify a corresponding town.

+### Are there any other data anomalies?

+* On December 15, 2020, the HCHD reported a large number of previously uncounted tests with no corresponding impact on case data.
+This dropped the test positivity rate by more than 20 percentage points, and without knowing the dates over which these additional tests occured, I cannot apply estimates to smooth out this data anomaly.